ein3108/SAPHIRE/README.md

 ## Setup

-Follow the following setup procedures to install the SAPHIRE server system (out of order).
+Follow the following setup procedures to install the SAPHIRE server system for development (items in the list are presented in out of order).

 1. Node.js